Cleaning an electric smoker doesn’t have to be hard or cost a fortune. Proper maintenance reduces your work and keeps your smoker as clean as new.

 Wipe the chamber using a clean cloth, and you’re done.

-How You Can Clean the Outside of an Electric Smoker
+How to Clean Exterior of Your Electric Smoker

 I’ll advise you to clean the exterior regularly if you often use it outside.
 If you only use your smoker indoors, it won’t need as much frequent cleaning.